edmcouncil/rdf-toolkit/README.md

 ## Footer

-This is usually one line:
+This part depends on the serialisation used, e.g., in the case of RDF/XML it is one line:

 ```</rdf:RDF>```